LincolnTechOpenSource/lincoln-gps/README.md

 occupy the same SVG location, add a **data-id** attribute to the element which serves as a space delimited array of all location IDs that should reside at that element.

+## Authentication

+Authentication is done through [firebase](https://firebase.google.com/).

+To allow users access to the application, you must create a new firebase project and replace the credentials located in [firebase.js](src/client/app/core/firebase.js) with your own.
+Then you can manage users in the **Auth** tab of the firebase console.

 ## History

 * 06/01/16: Added graph library to default ionic template